kragen/dernocua/text/material-observations.md

 less intumescent refractory mix.

 I have some litharge and glycerin here.
-[Bain McKinnon’s 01933 dissertation at Oregon State][bm] reports (citing Harry A. Neville's “Adsorption and Reaction II: the Setting of Litharge-Glycerine Cement”, J. Physical Chem., vol. 30, p.
+[Bain McKinnon’s 01933 dissertation at Oregon State][bm] reports (citing Harry A. Neville’s “Adsorption and Reaction II: the Setting of Litharge-Glycerine Cement”, J. Physical Chem., vol. 30, p.
 1181, in 01926) that a 3:2 molar ratio of litharge (223.2 g/mol, 9.53 g/cc) to glycerin